Dorm Room Workouts – The Freshman 15 is an elective, not a requirement.

 - ($$) Workout videos or DVDs ($10+) offer a lot of variety for a very low investment.
 Some workouts can be done in a small space, such as low impact aerobics, kickboxing, cardio Pilates, belly dancing, and more.
 If you need more room, grab a couple of friends and take your video to the lounge area of the dorm.

 Strength Training Options:

-- (FREE!)
+- (Free!)
 Use what you have.
-Most stretches can be done while sitting or standing, so you don't need any special equipment.
-The Stretching Guide, by SparkPeople, will help you get started, whether you want to take breaks at your desk, or use more space and time for a full body routine.
-Consider using your dorm furniture to help increase your stretching capacity: prop up foot up onto your chair, desk, or bed to stretch the hamstrings more deeply; use the walls for stretching your arms, chest, and calves.
+Most stretches can be done while sitting or standing, so you don’t need any special equipment.
+The Stretching Guide by SparkPeople will help you get started, whether you want to take breaks at your desk or use more space and time for a full-body routine.
+Consider using your dorm furniture to help increase your stretching capacity: prop your feet up onto your chair, desk, or bed to stretch the hamstrings more deeply; use the walls for stretching your arms, chest, and calves.

 - ($) Invest in a yoga workout video.
 This form of exercise not only stretches and strengthens, but it also helps relieve stress and calm that busy mind, preparing you for a more restful sleep or energized day.

 - ($$) Consider buying a yoga mat ($20) or padded exercise mat ($25+).
 Both can be rolled up or folded away easily, and they will make stretching (and other floor exercises) much more comfortable.